kingDevGit/DCS-F-22A-Auto-throttle-ATC/readme.md

 Concept is similar to F/A-18C ATC
 This ATC mod is ported from JAS39 Gripen Mod.
 Thanks for keeping the works open-source!

+# Reason
+I'm a lazy computer pilot.
+I always use ATC to land F/A-18C.
+I believe F-22A must have ATC feature so I implement it.

 # Video Demo

 Coming soon